-Settled more than 8.000 years ago, Erbil Citadel is thought to be one of the longest continuously inhabited sites in the world.
-The Citadel, which rises some 30 meters above the plain, is surrounded by a lower town that developed in the modern city of Erbil.
-Alexander the Great defeated the Persian king Darius III on the plains surrounding Erbil in 331 B.C., in one of the most famous battles of antiquity.
-During the Islamic period, Erbil was home to important Muslim poets, historians and scholars, and later served as a cultural and administrative center in the Ottoman Empire.
+Settled more than 6,000 years ago, Erbil Citadel is thought to be one of the longest continuously inhabited sites in the world.
+The Citadel, located on an archaeological tell rising around 98 ft.
+(30 m) above the plain, is surrounded by a lower town that developed into the modern city of Erbil.
+It was an important center in the Neo-Assyrian period, especially under the reign of King Ashurbanipal (669–627 BCE).
+Alexander the Great defeated the Persian king Darius III on the plains surrounding Erbil in 331 BCE, in one of the most famous battles of antiquity.
+In the Medieval period, the city was home to important poets, historians, and scholars, and later served as a cultural and administrative center of the Ottoman Empire.

 Since the Watch

 To raise awareness of the urgent need to protect the site, Erbil Citadel was placed on the 2000, 2002, and 2004 World Monuments Watch.
 In 2019, in cooperation with HCECR, World Monuments Fund (WMF) began two new projects as part of a master plan to repopulate the Citadel with new activities: the restoration of the hammam, and the restoration of the Heritage Building Complex for the installation of a Children's Interpretation Center.
 Work to restore the Heritage Building Complex was completed in late 2020 with the installation of the Children's Interpretation Center nearly finished, while work on the historic hammam is ongoing.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!